rougier/python-opengl/04-maths.rst

-There exist many different ways to project a 3D volume onto a 2D screen but we'll only use the `perspective projection`_ (distant objects appear smaller) and the `orthographic projection`_ which is a parallel projection (distant objects have the same size as closer ones) as illustrated on the image above.
+There exist many different ways to project a 3D volume onto a 2D screen but we'll only use the `perspective projection`_ (distant objects appear smaller) and the `orthographic projection`_ which is a parallel projection (distant objects have the same size as closer ones) as illustrated in the image above.
 Until now (previous section), we have been using implicitly an orthographic projection in the z=0 plane.